MRLmic/LemonadeStand/README.md

 * Entity Framework Core (EF Core): v7.0
 * PostgreSQL

-*Formerly hosted on Azure, this project has been taken down.
+* Formerly hosted on Azure, this project has been taken down.

+## User Stories
+As a user, I can add varying quantities of products to my cart.
+As a user, I can clear my entire order with a single action.
+As a user, I can see the total cost of my cart updated instantly as I add or adjust items.
+As a user, I can submit my order, enter my customer data, and receive a confirmation number.

 ## UI Requirements
 In addition to the below specifications, it was also requested that I reproduce a provided UI mock-up.